-What should I think about when buying a new car
+What should I think about when buying a new car?

 Advantages of Automatics

-- When driving an automatic you can concentrate more on your driving speed and road position
+- When driving an automatic, you can concentrate more on your driving speed and road position

-- Due to newer models being lightweight and using variable gears you will find automatic vehicles are just as fuel efficient as manuals
+- Due to newer models being lightweight and using variable gears, you will find automatic vehicles are just as fuel efficient as manuals

-Disadvantags of Automatics
+Disadvantages of Automatics

 - Automatic cars can cost a lot more to purchase than a manual vehicle due to their complex design

-- In some vehicles the torque converter can make your car less fuel efficient however they have been updated in the last few years which shouldn’t have a significant impact but can still affect the fuel efficiency
+- In some vehicles the torque converter can make your car less fuel efficient

 Advantages of Manuals

-- Many manual drivers say they feel more in control of the vehicle when they can change the gears
+- Many manual drivers say they feel more in control of the vehicle when they change the gears

 - Braking becomes easier, as the car does not have a torque converter which pushes automatic vehicles forward